Weird lives of San Diego influencers

 John’s male buddies were worse.
 They would tease him and mimic his model-posing movements.
 “They were sarcastic and condescending,” he said.
 “At times, I’d get depressed when I saw my friends’ [activities] online.
 Especially the one year I couldn’t attend the Comic-Con.”

-John, 55, has been on the negative side of the social media spectrum ever since MySpace upped their “top 8” to “top 16” because of the envy-factor.
-“I would blog like four-to-five paragraphs about my swap meet finds or a photoshoot, and they (followers) would just write an emoticon or an automated sentence and that didn’t seem human — or one-liners like ‘lol’ or ‘cool’ or ‘smh.’
+John, 55, has been on the negative side of the social media spectrum ever since MySpace upped its “top 8” to “top 16” because of the envy factor.
+“I would blog like four-to-five paragraphs about my swap meet finds or a photo shoot, and they (followers) would just write an emoticon or an automated sentence and that didn’t seem human — or one-liners like ‘lol’ or ‘cool’ or ‘smh.’
 [I realized] it became a waste of my time, and asked myself: ‘Why am I even typing this crap?’”

 John paused for about 20 seconds during our interview.
 “This affected me several times, and I’ve been hurt.”